Overview

 - Dr Francisco Azpitarte-Raposeiras, Loughborough University, UK

-The Changing Children’s Chances team also works collaboratively with our Knowledge Translation Reference Group, made up of policy experts from Australian state and federal governments and non-government organisations.
+The Changing Children’s Chances team works closely with our Knowledge Translation Reference Group, made up of policy experts from Australian state and federal governments and non-government organisations.

 Changing Children’s Chances team